 The Board of Commissioners of the District has discretionary authority to determine contribution amounts to be paid into the OPEB Trust Fund.
 The OPEB Funding Policy includes a target funded ratio of 50% with an expected funding period of 50 years (beginning in 2007), with \$50,000,000 to be contributed by the end of 2011.
-Through December 31, 2011, \$50,000,000 has been contributed by the District to the OPEB Trust Fund and the OPEB Funding Policy goal of funding \$10,000,000 in each of the first five years (beginning in 2007) for an aggregate of \$50,000,000 by the end of 2011 has been met.
-Contributions were not made ratably by the District over the five year period due to the availability of funds: in 2007, \$25,000,000 was contributed; in 2008, \$22,000,000 was contributed; in 2009 and 2010, no contributions were made; and in 2011, \$3,000,000 was contributed.
-In succeeding fiscal years the Trust will receive the District (employer) contribution as determined by the BOC.
-There is currently no requirement for the District to partially or fully fund the Trust, and any funding is on a voluntary basis.
+Through December 31, 2012, \$72,400,000 has been contributed by the District to the OPEB Trust Fund and the OPEB Funding Policy goal of funding \$10,000,000 in each of the first five years (beginning in 2007) for an aggregate of \$50,000,000 by the end of 2011 was met.
+In succeeding fiscal years the Trust will receive the District (employer) contributions as determined by the BOC.
+There is currently no legal requirement for the District to partially or fully fund the Trust and any funding is on a voluntary basis.

 Although voluntary in nature, the District intends to accumulate resources sufficient to ease the burden of administering the District's postemployment health care plan.
-For fiscal years 2011 and 2010, the District funded 63.7% and 38.7%, respectively, of the actuarially determined employer contribution requirement.
+For fiscal years 2012 and 2011, the District funded 129.9% and 66.1%, respectively, of the actuarially determined employer contribution requirement.